The structure of the digestive system of the cow

 Thus, the complex and capacious digestive system of the cow is a perfect and harmonious mechanism.
 Thanks to her, animals can use both strong feeds - bran and oil cakes, and coarse, voluminous - grass and hay.
 And any malfunctions even in one department of the food apparatus can be reflected in all its working capacity.

-Watch the video: Life Process:-Digestion in Ruminants-07 (May 2024).
+Watch the video: Life Process:-Digestion in Ruminants-07 (December 2024).